madhav-datt/AIuto/README.md

 Widening the platform to analyse not only Twitter, but a variety of other metrics is another step that would improve the quality of results.

 Improving the awareness of this solution.
 If people do not use the platform, it is of no use to anyone.
-We should market this, hand out leaflets and pamphlets in a variety of languages and encourage users to spead this by word of mouth.
+We should market this, hand out leaflets and pamphlets in a variety of languages and encourage users to spread this by word of mouth.

 Partnerships using local businesses with excess food that may be donated, to not only help refugees but also reduce waste.